microsoft/vscode-docs/docs/languages/csharp.md

 The C# support in VS Code is optimized for cross-platform .NET Core development (see [working with .NET Core and VS Code](/docs/runtimes/dotnet.md) for another relevant article).
 Our focus with VS Code is to be a great editor for cross-platform C# development.
 For instance, many Unity game developers enjoy using VS Code in place of the MonoDevelop IDE.

-VS Code supports debugging of C# apps which are either running on .NET Core or Mono.
-For detailed instructions for .NET Core debugging see the [C# extension's github page](https://github.com/OmniSharp/omnisharp-vscode/blob/master/debugger.md).
-For help setting up Mono debugging, see [Mono Debugging](/Docs/editor/debugging.md#mono-debugging).
-Note that VS Code does not support debugging applications running on the Desktop .NET Framework.
+VS Code supports debugging of C# applications running on either .NET Core or Mono.

+For detailed instructions on:

+* .NET Core debugging - see the [Microsoft C# extension's GitHub page](https://github.com/OmniSharp/omnisharp-vscode/blob/master/debugger.md).
+* Mono debugging - see the section on [Mono Debugging](/Docs/editor/debugging.md#mono-debugging).

+>**Note:** VS Code does not support debugging applications running on the Desktop .NET Framework.

-Due to this focus many standard C# project types are not recognized by VS Code.
+Due to this focus, many standard C# project types are not recognized by VS Code.
 An example of a non-supported project type is an ASP.NET MVC Application (though ASP.NET Core is supported).
-In these cases if you simply want to have a lightweight tool to edit a file - VS Code has you covered.
+In these cases, if you simply want to have a lightweight tool to edit a file - VS Code has you covered.
 If you want the best possible experience for those projects and development on Windows in general, we recommend you use [Visual Studio Community](https://www.visualstudio.com/products/visual-studio-community-vs).

 ## Installing C&#35; support